All You Need to Know About Marriage Documentation

 Whether you are eloping or having a formal wedding, marriage licenses can be quite a process in making sure you’ve got all the correct information.
 We frequently get questions from couples about how this process works.
 So, we’ve compiled the most common questions to make sure you get started on the right path.

 Note: The answers to these questions are only applicable for couples getting married in Washington state, and more specifically King County.
-We use King County as our base because it is where we are located as a business, where we pay our taxes, and where many of us on the Tapestry Team grew up.
+We use King County as our base because it is where we are located as a business, where our couples most frequently get married, and where it is easiest to acquire your paperwork.
 It also happens that King County has a robust in-person service.
-When couples fly into Seattle, they only have a three-day waiting period before they can get married with a King County license.
-COVID-19 has changed these services, as we specify below, but we still prefer to use King County.
-If you are interested in other counties, you will have to look at your state’s and county’s specific requirements and regulations.
+We will also speak to acquiring your license from other counties in Washington State as well.

 Q: How do you get a marriage license in Washington state?